 What happens if I overdose?

-An overdose of naphazoline and pheniramine ophthalmic is not expected to be dangerous.
+An overdose of Naphcon-A is not expected to be dangerous.
 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medication.

 Keep this medicine out of the reach of children.
 Certain eye medications can cause serious medical problems in a young child who accidentally sucks on or swallows medicine from the eye dropper.

-What should I avoid while using Naphcon-A (naphazoline and pheniramine ophthalmic)?
+What should I avoid while using naphazoline and pheniramine ophthalmic?

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.